 Galloway on Film: How Shakespeare Taught Me the Movie Business Is Dying

-In the late 16th century, a leather worker’s son named William Shakespeare sat at his wooden table, pulled out his paper and quill, and embarked on one of the few plays he ever wrote that was not significantly ripped off from other material — a “reimagining,” as we’d say in Hollywood today.
+In the late 16th century, a leather worker's son named William Shakespeare sat at his wooden table, pulled out his paper and quill then embarked on one of the few plays he wrote that was not significantly ripped off from other material — a "reimagining," as we'd say in Hollywood today.
 Its title was The Tragedy of Hamlet, Prince of Denmark.

-Among the play’s singular contributions were a host of words and expressions that nobody had ever heard of, or at least put onstage before then.
+Among the play's singular contributions were a host of words and expressions that nobody had ever heard of, or at least put onstage before.
 Besmirched.
 Barefaced.
 Buzzer.
 Rant.
 Pander.
 None of them would be familiar to us without Shakespeare.

 Jerry Brown would not have been nicknamed Governor "Moonbeam"; Page Six would have no gossip to monger; and some of this publication's most eminent writers would be disheartened as well as discontented if Shakespeare hadn't also invented the word critic.

-No English-language writer has ever coined the sheer number of words and terms as Shakespeare — 1,700 in all, out of a total output of 17,245 words.
-Some of those words went out of fashion for centuries only to then come back into vogue.
+No English-language writer has ever coined the sheer number of words and terms as Shakespeare — 1,700 in all, out of a total output of 884,647 words.
+Some of those words went out of fashion for centuries only to come back into vogue.
 Think about Facebook without friended.